-To the west of Village 8 is approximately 187 acres of land owned by South Valley Water Reclamation (SVWR).
+To the southwest of Village 9 is approximately 187 acres of land owned by South Valley Water Reclamation (SVWR).
 SVWR previously used this property as a sewage disposal facility.
 SVWR is currently in the process of reclaiming the property to eliminate any contaminants.
 There could be intermittent noxious or foul smells emanating from the property while SVWR is conducting the reclamation process.
 This work is scheduled to be completed in 2024 or earlier; however, Master Developer and the Residential Association have no control over the timeline and completion of such work.
-Acknowledged by: 5.
+Acknowledged by: 6.
 Groundwater Monitoring Stations.
 Testing of sulfate-impacted groundwater is managed by Kennecott Utah Copper and results are regularly reported to the Environmental Protection Agency.
 Monitoring stations are located throughout Daybreak and the west side of Salt Lake Valley.
 The Monitoring Stations are located in parks, open space and streets.
 Testing occurs two times per year, or as may be required by appropriate officials.
 Testing equipment includes a pickup with a pump attached.
 One of the tests includes expelling approximately 500 gallons of clean water into an adjacent storm drain or on lawns in the area.
-Acknowledged by: 6.
+Acknowledged by: 7.
 Transportation Improvements and Access.
-Village 8 of Daybreak can be accessed from Daybreak Parkway west of Bangerter Highway, from Lake Avenue west of the Mountain View Corridor, and from South Jordan Parkway.
+Village 9 of Daybreak can be accessed from Daybreak Parkway west of Bangerter Highway, from Lake Avenue west of the Mountain View Corridor, and in the future from South Jordan Parkway west of Mountain View Corridor.
 Mountain View Corridor is using a phased construction approach designed to balance transportation needs with available funds.
 Initial construction includes two lanes in each direction with signalized intersections and biking and walking trails.
 Possible future construction phases will build out the remainder of the corridor by converting intersections to interchanges and adding inside lanes to achieve a fully functional freeway.
 Mountain View Corridor may eventually be a 35-mile freeway from I-80 in Salt Lake County to S.R.
 73 in Utah County.
 These improvements may not be constructed for a number of years, and the nature of the facilities may change from those currently contemplated by transportation agencies.
 Developer has no control over the timing, phasing or funding of the construction of the Mountain View Transportation Corridor, as it is owned, designed, operated and maintained by the Utah Department of Transportation.
 The Utah Transit Authority operates a light rail extension that services the Daybreak area.
 The planned transportation improvements in the Daybreak vicinity may cause increases in noise, traffic and other associated impacts on Daybreak residents.
 Furthermore, Utah Transit Authority has completed a feasibility study to identify a transit project to extend the Mid-Jordan TRAX Line in South Jordan to Riverton, Herriman, Bluffdale and Draper.
 South Jordan City has identified a preferred route of Duckhorn to Mountain View Corridor.
 This extension would connect the Mid-Jordan TRAX line and the Draper Frontrunner station.
-This plan has not been finalized nor does it have funding.
-Acknowledged by: 7.
+This plan has not been finalized nor does it have funding Acknowledged by: 8.
 Stormwater Runoff.
 Daybreak has a stormwater drainage system designed to retain and discharge into the ground all stormwater drainage resulting from up to a 100-year storm.
 To allow efficient stormwater drainage and to facilitate the development's stormwater system, some lots (as denoted on the subdivision plat) are required to allow adequate stormwater drainage across the rear and side sections of such lots, which may limit the types of fencing or improvements allowed.
-Acknowledged by: 8.
-Private and Public Parks, Trails and Open Space.
-As currently planned, Daybreak will offer a variety of public and private parks, trailways and open space areas totaling up to approximately 20% to 25% of Daybreak.
-These areas may include streetscapes, school fields, university or college campus open spaces, lakes and other water amenities, etc. Some of these areas, including the major trailways and certain parks, may be open to the general public, while others may be limited to use by Daybreak residents.
-Construction of parks and trailways facilities within Daybreak will be phased in conjunction with residential development or as required by agreements with public agencies.
-The existence, size, location and nature of proposed amenities, such as parks, trails, and open space areas, may change over the course of development depending on certain factors such as market factors, governmental approvals and the results of ongoing studies and planning.
-Ultimate ownership, use, operation and maintenance of the various parks, amenities, trailways and open spaces are yet to be determined and such areas may be owned, operated and/or maintained by South Jordan City, the Residential Association, the LiveDAYBREAK Community Council or a special district (which is a type of local governmental agency).
-It is currently anticipated that South Jordan City will eventually own, operate and maintain various parks in Daybreak and allow public access thereto.
-The cost of operating and maintaining any such areas or facilities may be borne by, and/or shared among, South Jordan City, the Residential Association, the Community Council or a special service district, and may be paid for by the homeowners through fees and assessments paid to the Residential Association, the Community Council and/or the special district.
+No stormwater drainage is allowed from residential lots directly into the Watercourse area.
+Homeowner may not impede or alter drainage easement as shown on recorded plat